 Then use the variable name when referencing a schema in a component:

 The schema is a dynamic property, and takes it values from the variable value associated with the environment the job runs in.

-Please follow the steps below to Create External Schemas:
+Please follow the steps below to create an external schema:

-- Expand the Environments list at the bottom-left of the client.
+- Expand the Environments list in the lower-left of the app.

-- Right click on the intended environment (one that is associated with the Redshift cluster we previously enabled Amazon Redshift Spectrum policies on).
+- Right-click on the intended environment (one that is associated with the Redshift cluster you have previously enabled Amazon Redshift Spectrum policies on).

-Please provide the below details required to create new external schema.
+Specify details required to create the new external schema.

 - External Schema: Enter a name for your new external schema.
-Ensure this name does not already exist as a schema of any kind.
+Must be unique.

-Now components within Matillion that make use of external tables (and thus, Amazon Redshift Spectrum) can be used providing they use this external schema.
+Now, components within Matillion ETL that make use of external tables (and thus, Amazon Redshift Spectrum) can be used, providing they use this external schema.